maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

    - What percentage of medical tests have abnormal results, and how does this vary by medical condition?
    - The relationship between distribution of age group by billing amount
    - How does the distribution of medical conditions vary by age group?
-   - The relationship between distribution of medical conditions by blood type
+   - The relationship between distribution of medical conditions by blood type?
-   - The relationship between  distribution of medical conditions by gender
+   - The relationship between distribution of medical conditions by gender?
+   - How does the distribution of insurance providers vary across different age group?
+   - What is the distribution of test results for patients with different medical conditions?
+   - Are there any notable differences in test result outcomes for patients with different medical conditions?
+   - identify any monthly patterns in the occurrence of specific medical conditions?
+   - What are the busiest day,month and year of admission, and how many admissions were recorded ?

 6. **Data Visualization using Tableau:**
 Some Key SQL queries used in my analysis :